isomerpages/moe-hougangsec/resources/announcements/_posts/2024-12-17-post-2025 Secondary 1 Registration Matters.md

 the information below.</p>
 <p><strong>1.&nbsp;&nbsp;&nbsp; <u>Online Registration Form</u></strong>
 </p>
-<p>As part of Secondary 1 Registration, we would appreciate if parents/guardians
+<p>As part of Secondary 1 Registration, we would appreciate it if parents/guardians
 could take some time to complete <strong><a href="https://go.gov.sg/s1studentdetails" rel="noopener noreferrer nofollow" target="_blank">this form</a></strong> before <strong><u>Thursday, 19 December 2024, 12 pm</u></strong>.
 This is to allow us to get to know your child/ward better.</p>
 <p><strong>2.&nbsp;&nbsp;&nbsp; <u>Subject Based Banding (SBB)</u></strong>